 Hebrews 11:27 By faith he [Moses] forsook Egypt, not fearing the wrath of the king: for he endured as seeing Him who is invisible.

 As a final example, please turn to Romans 1:20.
 Paul is writing of the Father here.
 He avers that the Father manifests His attributes, which Paul calls invisible, through His creation.
 This is a little more subtle approach to God’s invisibility.

 Romans 1:20 For since the creation of the world His invisible attributes are clearly seen, being understood by the things that are made, even His eternal power and godhead, so that they are without excuse.

-As we looked at these five examples or statements of invisibility of God, please turn over to Matthew 26, because before I go on, I want to mention briefly that God’s invisibility is not permanent.
-At His trial, Christ addressed His accusers, and He obliquely touches on the fact that in time we will be able to see the father.
+Please, turn over to Matthew 26.
+Before I go on, I want to mention that the Father’s invisibility is not permanent.
+The context is Christ’s trial.
+Here, He obliquely touches on the fact that the time will come when people will be able to see the Father.

 Matthew 26:64 Jesus said to him, “It is as you said.
 Nevertheless, I say to you, hereafter you will see the Son of Man sitting at the right had of the Power, and coming on the clouds of heaven.”